Help Yourself (band): Richard Treece

 Richard Treece briefly joined Deke Leonard's Iceberg and later re-joined George and Martin Ace in The Flying Aces.
 He briefly joined The Splendid Humans, before joining former Man members Phil Ryan and Will Youatt in The Neutrons.
 In 2000, he issued a solo album, Dream Arena East (Treece 1), and then joined Ken Whaley in 'The Archers', which evolved into 'The Green Ray'.

 The Green Ray comprised Richard Treece (guitar and vocals), Ken Whaley (bass and Vocals), his brother Simon Whaley (drums) and Simon Haspeck (guitar and vocals).
 They issued three albums: Soft Cloud (2002) SC001/FYPC15, Back from the Edge (2006) Gray 11 with Aaron Liddard, and the live Classic Rock Club, Cheshunt, 5 January 2008 with Nick Saloman of The Bevis Frond (Effigy 2008), and a DVD with Barry "The Fish" Melton guesting.
 They played at the Glastonbury Festival (Green Stage) in 2007.
 Treece died on 26 May 2015.

 Paul Burton

 Paul Burton joined Deke Leonard's Iceberg after playing on the first album.
 He toured Republic of Ireland with them.
 He left after that tour and worked for Manticore Records (Emerson, Lake & Palmer), running their rehearsal studio in Fulham Broadway.
-He worked as a tour manager for Baker Gurvitz Army (Ginger Baker, Burton and Adrian Gurvitz) until January 1975.
+He worked as a tour manager for Baker Gurvitz Army (Ginger Baker, Paul and Adrian Gurvitz) until January 1975.
 Having been newly married, he took a job as a chauffeur and ended up running a UK subsidiary of a Swiss electronics company as managing director for more than 25 years.
 He retired in 2007 and lived in Devon with his second wife.
 Burton died on 12 July 2023.